dipankardas011/dipankardas-portfolio/content/diary/Apr25.md

 description = "Let's talk about my April 2025"
 +++

+# Date 2025-04-16
+* ksctl new UI improvements
+* learning ahout healthz
+* learning about vLLm and BYOC aka terraform as well for LLMs
+* Quantum error mitigation

 # Date 2025-04-14 2025-04-15
 * updated the ksctl homepage and docs
 * learning about geodes